Why Your Dog Scoots & What You Need to Know About Your Dog's Anal Glands

 Impacted Anal Glands and Infection

 If the anal glands do not empty properly, they can swell up and become uncomfortable.
-Glands can also overfill if the exit duct becomes blocked.
-This is an impaction.
+Anal glands can also overfill if the exit duct becomes blocked.
+This is called an impaction.
 And since anal glands are warm and moist, an impacted gland is the perfect place for bacteria to set up camp and start an infection.
 Alternatively, an anal gland can become infected first and the infection lead to an impaction.

 Anal gland impactions and infections are extremely uncomfortable for your dog.
 Infected glands tend to form abscesses, filling the already overstuffed gland with pus.
 Eventually the gland will rupture, usually through the body wall on your dog's backside as that is the path of least resistance.
 As you can imagine, this is a messy and unpleasant affair.